-&lt;sup>34 The "Compendium" has specific entries under cultural diversity policy and intercultural dialogue, and more broadly provides a Europewide resource for benchmarking and innovation on the part of governmental and non-governmental actors alike. www.culturalpolicies.net.
+The "Compendium" has specific entries under cultural diversity policy and intercultural dialogue, and more broadly provides a Europe-wide resource for benchmarking and innovation on the part of governmental and non-governmental actors alike. www.culturalpolicies.net Congress of Local and Regional Authorities, Local Consultative Bodies for Foreign

+Congress of Local and Regional Authorities, Local Consultative Bodies for Foreign Residents: Handbook (Strasbourg: CLRAE, 2003)

+34 European Commission for Democracy through Law (Venice Commission), Report on noncitizens and minority rights, CDL-AD(2007)001, ad §144

-- (143) Sustainable forms of dialogue e.g. the consultative bodies to represent foreign residents vis-à-vis public authorities and "local integration committees" as advocated by the Congress of Local and Regional Authorities can make significant contributions. - (144) No undue restriction must be placed on the exercise of human rights, including by non-citizens.
-Given the universal character of human rights, of which minority rights inter alia cultural, linguistic and participatory rights are an integral part, it is of utmost importance to ensure the full enjoyment of human rights by everyone.
-This consideration has been particularly emphasised by the Venice Commission. - (145) Public authorities should encourage active participation in public life at local level by all those legally resident in their jurisdiction, including possibly the right to vote in local and regional elections on the basis of principles provided for by the Convention on the Participation of Foreigners in Public Life at Local Level.
-Insofar as democratic citizenship is limited by the status of a national citizen, public authorities should establish arrangements for the acquisition of legal citizenship which are in line with the principles enshrined in the European Convention on Nationality. - (146) Public authorities should support effectively the work of civil-society organisations promoting participation and democratic citizenship, particularly those representing or working with youth and with persons belonging to minorities including migrants.
+Public authorities should encourage active participation in public life at local level by all those legally resident in their jurisdiction, including possibly the right to vote in local and regional elections on the basis of principles provided for by the Convention on the Participation of Foreigners in Public Life at Local Level.
+Insofar as democratic citizenship is limited by the status of a national citizen, public authorities should establish arrangements for the acquisition of legal citizenship which are in line with the principles enshrined in the European Convention on Nationality.

+Public authorities should support effectively the work of civil-society organisations promoting participation and democratic citizenship, particularly those representing or working with youth and with persons belonging to minorities including migrants.
 Democratic citizenship and participation is frequently exercised through civil-society organisations.
 These should be enabled to play their particularly important role in culturally diverse societies, be it as service providers attending to the needs of persons belonging to a specific group, as advocates of diversity and the rights of persons belonging to minorities, or as vehicles of social integration and cohesion.
-In the arena of intercultural dialogue, representatives of specific minority groups and intercultural associations are critical interlocutors. - (147) The development of a national integration plan, the design and delivery of projects and programmes, and their subsequent evaluation are tasks in which such associations should be actively involved.
-Participation of individuals from minority backgrounds in the activities of civil-society organisations should be systematically encouraged. - (148) Local government particularly is strongly encouraged to develop initiatives to strengthen civic involvement and a culture of democratic participation.
+In the arena of intercultural dialogue, representatives of specific minority groups and intercultural associations are critical interlocutors.

+The development of a national integration plan, the design and delivery of projects and programmes, and their subsequent evaluation are tasks in which such associations should be actively involved.
+Participation of individuals from minority backgrounds in the activities of civil-society organisations should be systematically encouraged.

+Local government particularly is strongly encouraged to develop initiatives to strengthen civic involvement and a culture of democratic participation.
 Good practice here is a municipal integration or "foreigners" council, offering a mechanism for persons belonging to minorities and for migrants to engage with the local political leadership.
 The Congress of Local and Regional Authorities has provided detailed guidance on this.

-(149) The Council of Europe is committed to strengthening democratic citizenship and participation through many of its programmes, among them "Intercultural Cities", a capacity-building and policy-development field programme.
+The Council of Europe is committed to strengthening democratic citizenship and participation through many of its programmes, among them "Intercultural Cities", a capacity-building and policy-development field programme.
 Participating cities will work towards intercultural strategies for the management of diversity as a resource.
 The programme will be developed in co-operation with a range of intergovernmental and non-governmental partners.